 Sweat’s okay, it’s just the smell we don’t want!
 Which THIS natural deodorant can help with (trust me, it’s the only natural one I’ve found to work, and I’ve tried… way too many).

 02. Find a product that works for YOU.

-You know my vote (I love all of Primally Pure’s scents— tea tree and unscented are probably my favs, charcoal is great for a little extra strength, and blue tansy is best for sensitive skin), but ask your friends.
+You know my vote (I love all of Primally Pure’s scents— tea tree, vanilla-citrus and unscented are probably my favs, charcoal is great for a little extra strength, and blue tansy is best for sensitive skin).. and lavender is so calming and relaxing too, but ask your friends.
 Ask around.
 Pick whatever scent you’re naturally drawn to at first… Just make sure you can recognize the ingredients!